kubernetes/kubernetes/docs/design/federation/simplified_federation_deployment.md

 **2. Remove the credentials secret**

-* Remove the kubeconfig secret that we created during the registration process from the bootstrap cluster.
+* Remove the kubeconfig secret that we created during the registration process from the host cluster.

-**Note:** `--bootstrap-cluster` flag is only required because federation still doesn't support selecting specific clusters in federated secrets.
+**Note:** `--host` flag is only required because federation still doesn't support selecting specific clusters in federated secrets.
 It copies them to all the underlying clusters.
-It is unnecessary to copy the credentials in clusters other than the bootstrap cluster.
+It is unnecessary to copy the credentials in clusters other than the host cluster.
 And since these are secrets that include cluster credentials, we want to err on the side of being too conservative.
 This flag can be deprecated once federated secrets gain cluster selection support.

 ## Test Plan

 #### Federation Control Plane Bootstrap

-End-to-end testing of `kubeadm` functionality is somewhat tricky because `kubeadm init` and hence `kubeadm init federation` prints out a token to STDOUT that must be used in all the `kubeadm join` invocations on the non-master Kubernetes nodes.
+End-to-end testing of `kubeadm` functionality is somewhat tricky because `kubeadm init` and hence `kubeadm federation init` prints out a token to STDOUT that must be used in all the `kubeadm join` invocations on the non-master Kubernetes nodes.
 Given that, here is an overview of how we plan to test the federation bootstrap functionality.